 With all this said:

 I personally feel that it is time to include the “I”, but only if it is done with great responsibility and education about ending non-consensual genital corrective surgeries on intersex infants and children.
 While also guiding people to the correct organizations to support genital integrity.
-Here is a list that is always necessary to make sure intersex people get the right supports and are not mixed up with transgender:

 Important Organizations to Include on your website if you add Intersex to LGBTQ+: